Work at Camp Michigania

 Area Leaders are responsible for the program in their specific areas.
 They report to the Associate/Assistant Director(s).
 Area Leaders supervise and work with other staff members in their areas.
 Being an Area Leader will require additional training and preparation prior to camp, starting as early as January.

 While working at Michigania, the wellness of our staff is of the utmost importance.
 As a member of the Camp Staff, you will have access to:

-An array of fitness activities including yoga, weights, and special classes just for camp staff.
+- An array of fitness activities, including yoga, weights, and special classes just for Camp Staff.

-Best of all, the camp atmosphere is very serene and relaxing.
+- Best of all, the camp atmosphere is very serene and relaxing.
 When not working, you will have the opportunity to enjoy the camp scenery and take care of yourself.
 Whether it be running, reading, or just recharging, there is something for everyone.

 Facilities & Housing

-At camp, you will live in staff cabins with your fellow colleagues in an area that is dedicated to just camp staff.
+At camp, you will live in staff cabins with your fellow colleagues in an area that is dedicated to just Camp Staff.

-Generally, each staff member will have a roommate and share a bathroom between 2-4 people depending on their housing assignment.
+- Generally, each staff member will have a roommate and share a bathroom between 2-4 people depending on their housing assignment.

-In your free time, staff members have access to use camp facilities.
+- In your free time, staff members have access to use camp facilities.